Nareshkumar2k6/C-Programming-Lab/README.md

 # C-Programming-Lab
-This is new repository for Lab task.
+This is my newly created repository for the Lab task.